B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Your friend writes to you on chat to go pick him up from a location because he no longer has a car, and you go.
 - Coordination on Discord instead of the in-game voice chat.
 - You heard various information while you were in a coma and use it.
+- Using the hotkey "HOME" without a good reason (serious rule violgation from which a roleplay cannot continue).

 <span style="color: red">Sanctions:</span>

-- First offense: 75-150 Checkpoints
+- First offense: 150-300 Checkpoints
-- Second offense: 300 Checkpoints
+- Second offense: Warn
-- Three or more offenses: Warn

 <span style="color: green">Notes:</span>
-- For multiple offenses, sanctioning with a 1-3 day ban is possible.
-- The given sanction may be more severe depending on the seriousness of the situation and does not adhere to the number of offenses.
+- The given sanction may be more severe, ban 1-7 days, depending on the seriousness of the situation and does not adhere to the number of offenses.
+- Not presenting evidence in the case where metagaming is suspected can also be sanctioned.

 ### <a id="2.11"></a><span style="color: #0088CC">2.11 StreamSnipe</span>